awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-network-bandwidth.md

 Typically, instances with 16 vCPUs or fewer \(size `4xlarge` and smaller\) are documented as having "up to" a specified bandwidth; for example, "up to 10 Gbps"\.
 These instances have a baseline bandwidth\.
 To meet additional demand, they can use a network I/O credit mechanism to burst beyond their baseline bandwidth\.
 Instances can use burst bandwidth for a limited time, typically from 5 to 60 minutes, depending on the instance size\.

 An instance receives the maximum number of network I/O credits at launch\.
 If the instance exhausts its network I/O credits, it returns to its baseline bandwidth\.
 A running instance earns network I/O credits whenever it uses less network bandwidth than its baseline bandwidth\.
 A stopped instance does not earn network I/O credits\.
 Instance burst is on a best effort basis, even when the instance has credits available, as burst bandwidth is a shared resource\.

+There are separate network I/O credit buckets for inbound and outbound traffic\.

 **Base and burst network performance**